muteb/Hoarder/README.md

 # Hoarder
 This script is made to collect the most valuable artifacts for forensics or incident response investigation rather than imaging the whole hard drive.

+# Executable Releases:
+You may find the executable binaries for x86 and x64 on https://github.com/muteb/Hoarder/releases/download/2.6.3/Hoarder_v2.6.3.zip

 ## installing dependences